ingeint/idempiere-plugin-scaffold/README.md

 # iDempiere Plugin Generator

 This project creates an iDempiere plugin skeleton.
-For an example see the path: [idempiere-plugin-template](idempiere-plugin-template).
+For an example see the path: [com.ingeint.template](com.ingeint.template).

 ## Getting Start